opentechinstitute/commotion-docs/commotionwireless.net/about/where-its-used/index.md

 site_section: about
 categories:
 created: 2013-06-28
-changed: 2013-12-18
+changed: 2014-04-22
 post_author: gerety
 lang: en
 ---
-  <p class="bigger">The Commotion project has pilot networks in Detroit, Red Hook and has built event&nbsp;networks at conferences such as&nbsp;the <a href="http://amc.alliedmedia.org/">Allied Media Conference</a>,&nbsp;<a href="http://conference.freepress.net/">National Conference for Media Reform</a>, and <a href="http://wirelesssummit.org">International Summit for Community Wireless Networks</a>.</p>
+<p>The Commotion project has pilot networks in Detroit, Red Hook and has built event&nbsp;networks at conferences such as the <a href="http://amc.alliedmedia.org/">Allied Media Conference</a>, <a href="http://conference.freepress.net/">National Conference for Media Reform</a>, and <a href="http://wirelesssummit.org">International Summit for Community Wireless Networks</a>.</p>

 <h3>International Training in Sayada, Tunisia</h3>